kristian-lange-tw/JATOS_docs/docs/Run_your_study/Cross-sectional-and-longitudinal-studies.md

 1. run a between-participants study.
 1. run a longitudinal study.

 Whenever a participant clicks on a <Hl>study link</Hl>, JATOS internally starts a study run.
 Once the data from the last component are sumitted, the study run is finished and the data are no longer avalable to the client side.
 So, to run a cross-sectional or a longitudinal study, you need store data in a way that outlives the particular study run and is avalable to future runs.
-The [<Hl>Batch Session data</Hl>](Session-Data-Three-Types.html) does just this.
+The [<Hl>Batch Session</Hl> data](Session-Data-Three-Types.html) does just this.

 ## 1. Counterbalance conditions between participants